 In 2020, dairy workers in Washington finally won the right to overtime pay and other protections most workers have had since 1938.
 Their victory at the WA Supreme Court struck down racist policies that had excluded agricultural workers – workers who have always been predominantly Black and Brown, and who are 99% Latinx in Washington state today — from nearly universal worker rights.
-Overtime pay for all agricultural workers is being phased in now!
+Overtime pay for all agricultural workers is being phased in now, even as large agricultural interests try to roll back the law.

 Why We Need Overtime Pay